88-degrees/Book-of-Changes/e8b987jian.md

 ###### p.
 143

-6.<a name="39.6"></a> The topmost SIX, divided, shows its subject going forward, (only to increase) the difficulties, while his remaining stationary will be (productive of) great (merit).
+6.<a name="39.6"></a> The topmost `SIX`, divided, shows its subject going forward, (only to increase) the difficulties, while his remaining stationary will be (productive of) great (merit).
 There will be good fortune, and it will be advantageous to meet with the great man.

 > **䷦** changing to [**䷴**](e6b890jian.md)